How to Increase Emotional Resilience to Withstand Adversity

 Creating art improves self-esteem and encourages creative thinking.

-It stimulates connectivity between various areas of the brain to build a healthier brain that is more psychologically resilient.
+It stimulates connectivity between various areas of the brain, thereby building a healthier brain that is more psychologically resilient.

 Meditate Regularly